Universal Studios Japan with Babies, Toddlers, and Small Kids

 This place usually has kids’ meals that are themed according to the current special (and limited) event, such as Pokemon meals or Doraemon.
 The food is not only cute and plentiful, it also tastes good, too!

-Kinopio’s Cafe (Super Nintendo)
+Kinopio’s Cafe (Super Nintendo World)

 The inside of this cafe is a must-see as it’s really well-decorated and even adults will be excited to dine here.